What is a cytomegalovirus (CMV) test?

-CMV tests are used to aid in the diagnosis of a current, reactivated, or previous CMV infection in persons who are at risk of health consequences.
+CMV tests are used to aid in diagnosing a current, reactivated, or previous CMV infection in persons at risk of health consequences.
 Groups at risk include:

 • Individuals who have reduced immune systems because of any illnesses or disorders.